 A driver in California may face severe charges after his involvement in a fatal crash in Fresno.
 Nine people were killed, seven of them children.
-My Journal Courier reports.
+AP News reports.

 The crash happened on New Year’s Day.
 Two families were traveling in a Ford F-150 on State Route 33 in Fresno County with many children in the vehicle.
 The other vehicle involved in the crash, a Dodge, went off the roadway for unknown reasons and overcorrected, causing a head-on collision.
 The Ford caught fire due to the crash and killed seven children and two others.